Anish-Shinde-1/Passify/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## Features
+## Features & Functionality

+**Passify** provides essential features for secure password management:

-- **User Authentication**: Secure login and user management to protect your sensitive data.
+- **User Authentication**: Secure login with master passwords, which are hashed for protection.
-- **Password Storage**: Safely store and manage your passwords with encryption.
+- **Password Management**: Add, update, and delete passwords, all securely salted and encrypted with AES.
+- **Data Security**: Utilizes PBKDF2 hashing with salting for master passwords, ensuring robust protection.
-- **Intuitive UI**: User-friendly interface designed with JavaFX and Scene Builder for easy navigation.
+- **Intuitive UI**: User-friendly interface designed with JavaFX for easy navigation.
+- **Categorization**: Organize passwords into **Work**, **Social**, and **Miscellaneous** categories.
+- **Favorites & Trash**: Mark passwords as favorites for quick access and recover deleted passwords from trash.
+- **Password Generator**: Create strong, secure passwords with the built-in generator.
+- **User Dashboard**: An overview dashboard for efficient management of user settings and preferences.

 ## Workings